efrecon/machinery/README.md

 machine as an argument is not equivalent to running `docker-machine start` with the same machine as an argument.

+In addition, `machinery` keeps a hidden environment file with the networking information for all the machines of the cluster ([see below](#netinfo)).
+This file will have the same root name as the cluster YAML file, but with a leading `.` to hide it and the extension `.env`.

 #### halt

 The command `halt` will bring down one or several machines, which names would